Workshops

 Are you changing careers, working toward a promotion, job seeking, new to the business world, or are in a slump?
 Polishing your outward appearance and demeanor can build confidence and a new outlook.

-- Personal hygiene practices (or lack of them)
+- Personal hygiene practices (Yes, it’s a thing.)

 - What you wear sends a message